puppetlabs/puppet-docs/source/pe/3.2/puppet_overview.markdown

 ### Alternate Run Behaviors

+#### Prioritizing Processes

+You can change the priority of Puppet processes (`puppet agent`, `puppet apply`) using the [priority setting](http://docs.puppetlabs.com/references/3.latest/configuration.html#priority).
+This can be helpful if you want to manage resource-intensive loads on busy nodes.
+Note that the process must be running as privileged user if it is going to *raise* its priority.

 #### Different Run Interval

 You can change the run interval by setting a new value for [the `runinterval` setting][runinterval] in each agent node's puppet.conf file.